Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Definition

 \section{Definition}

 Let $P$ be a probability measure on $\R^k$.
-To define an MCD functional at~$P$ we start by defining a trimmed mean and trimmed covariance functional in the following way.
-For a measurable function $\phi:\R^k\to[0,1]$ define
+To define an MCD functional at $P$, we start by defining a trimmed mean and trimmed covariance functional in the following way.
+For a~measurable function $\phi:\R^k\to[0,1]$, define

 The function $\phi$ determines the trimming of the mean and covariance matrix.
-For $\phi=1$, the above functionals are the ordinary mean and covariance matrix corresponding to~$P$.
-When $P=P_n$, the empirical measure, and $\phi = \mathds{1}_{S}$ for a subsample $S$, we recover \eqref{eq:def MCD estimator}.
-Next, we fix a proportion $0<\gamma\leq 1$ and require $\phi$ to have at least mass $\gamma$, i.e.,
+For $\phi=1$, the above functionals are the ordinary mean and covariance matrix corresponding to $P$.
+When $P=P_n$, the empirical measure, and $\phi= \mathbh{1}_{S}$ for a subsample $S$, we recover \eqref{eq:def MCD estimator}.
+Next, we fix a proportion $0<\gamma\leq 1$ and require $\phi$ to have at least mass $\gamma$, that is,

 To ensure that the functionals in \eqref{eq:def functionals} are well defined, we take $\phi$ in the class